rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $.compose

 Method to return the composition of several functions, where each function consumes the return value of the function that follows.
 This method is attached directly to the $ object.
+The last function on the right is passed to the previous function, all the way to the first on the left (see example below).

 **Syntax:**